cburgmer/build-facts/README.md

 This fork needs cleaning up:

-- Go.cd and Teamcity code needs to be migrated
+- Teamcity code needs to be migrated
 - Integration tests are broken
 - Java namespaces
 - DEVELOP and examples/ documentation is out of date